The Essence of Lombardian Cuisine

 Another Lombardian game bird dish, fagiano alla Milanese, involves an elaborate pheasant preparation:

-• The bird is seasoned with salt and pepper, then browned in butter inside a casserole dish.
+• The bird is seasoned with salt and pepper and browned in butter in a casserole dish.

-• Ground pork, pheasant liver, and shallots are flavored with cloves, cinnamon, and nutmeg then added to the casserole.
+• Ground pork, pheasant liver, and shallots are flavored with cloves, cinnamon, and nutmeg and added to the casserole.
 White wine and stock are also added.

-• The pheasant and accompanying ingredients slowly cook over low heat until the pheasant is tender.
+• The pheasant and accompanying ingredients are slowly cooked over low heat until the pheasant is tender.

 The remaining liquid and ingredients are blended to make a serving sauce and mixed with cream for added richness.